Who is Nancy Drew? Are you kidding me? She is only one of the all-time best girl sleuths ever!

 Why Do We Love Nancy Drew?

 The key to her success seems to rest in her self-possessed confidence, accompanied with a firm sense of fair play.
 Her sweet nature and amazing array of talents provide a positive, if somewhat unrealistic, role model for young women.
 Nancy drew can do anything she turns her hand to; whether it is sports, the arts, cooking, or the art of understanding human motivations.
-She is one of the first superwoman goddesses to whom everything comes naturally.
+She is one of the first superwoman heroines to whom everything comes naturally.

 Added to this, the poor girl lost her mother at the tender age of three (10 in earlier books).
 This instant tugging on our heartstrings only serves to make her achievements even more remarkable and courageous.
 It also makes her human, one of us, someone who has known life’s tragedies, yet continues to strive forward and greet each adventure with a sense of purpose and determination.